DevAlvaroF/Automatic-Blind-Panorama-Stitcher/README.md

 - Network theory slows the process considerable when more images from different panoramas are added

 ## Potential Improvements
-- Derivation of Camera Jacobian Matrix
+- Derivation of Camera Jacobian Matrix for Bundle Adjustment
 - Finding the Image in the center that is visually symmetric to the user
 - Save images to .png files